Bud Black: Cleveland Indians organization

-Anaheim Angels
+Anaheim/Los Angeles Angels

 On November 23, 1999, Anaheim Angels manager Mike Scioscia hired Black to be the team's pitching coach, joining a group of new assistant coaching hires that also included Joe Maddon, Alfredo Griffin, Ron Roenicke, and Mickey Hatcher.
 Black took over an Angels starting rotation that was considered subpar by the media in the previous season.
 He worked with young pitchers like Jarrod Washburn, Ramón Ortiz, and Scott Schoeneweis.

 Under Black's direction in 2002, Angels pitchers combined for a 3.69 ERA and a .247 batting average against (BAA), both good for fourth-best in the league.
 In October 2002, as the Angels were preparing for the 2002 World Series, the Cleveland Indians inquired about Black becoming the team's next manager after the firing of Charlie Manuel.
 Black declined the job offer and Eric Wedge was hired instead.
 Black and the Angels took on the Giants in the World Series, a team led by Dusty Baker, the manager of the 1993 and 1994 Giants teams that Black pitched for.
 Following the Angels' defeat of the Giants and the subsequent release of Baker, Black was named as a potential candidate for the San Francisco managerial job.

 On October 24, 2003, the Angels gave Black a one-year contract extension to remain with the team through the 2004 season.
 In November 2003, Black was interviewed by the Boston Red Sox for the team's managerial opening, but the job went to Terry Francona and Black remained with the Angels.

 Black coached Bartolo Colón in 2005 during his AL Cy Young-winning season.